 Here again, we have a point against labeling and searching for absoluteness.
 There can be an infinite amount of individual consciousness in the universe, and trying to apply one idea to that entire physical and metaphysical space is, to be polite, megalomaniacal.
 Labeling an idea and attributing it to a certain type of individual or individual perception doubly so, it is utter fallacy!
 Yes, I use this word very knowingly, and will not be swayed by an appeal to authority, it is fallacious to claim any absolution in this school of thought.
 As Socrates once said all I know is that I know nothing.
 The point being is that unless Functionalism, or Identity-type theory, or monism, or dualism, or any ism, y or ist makes room for individual anomalies and constant change as well as applications to non-human beings then they are no closer to being empirical truths or relevant theories than the phrase “these snozzberries taste like snozzberries”.
 This means nothing to someone who has never had a snozzberry and the dirty joke will go past anyone with a pure human mind*.

 My personal view is that beings are naturally not function-filling machines but rather living, growing entities, constantly changing and occurring, regardless of logical processes, causal law or folk-psychology.
-Free Being led by Will.
+Free Being expressed by Will.
 To me functionalism seems like only a small improvement on behaviorism and cognitivism.
 Having taken note of free will and the internal space in which we exist (cognition) is a great improvement, Pavlov would have had a fit!
 In fact, I feel like many of these modern ideas concerning the nature of mind and consciousness suffer not only from a lack of objectivity but also from what Nietzsche would have called slave mentality rhetoric.
 These ideas appear to be rooted in the need to find an exclusive, absolute truth for sake of the metaphysical solace extrapolated from portraying ourselves as the almighty Sentient Human being.
 It seems like an endeavor to seek egoistic perfection and social status as opposed to searching for and composing an intrinsic, holistic, non-separatist, lateral solution to these philosophical issues without designating socio-anthro labels (isms) and glorifying anthropomorphic fallacies.
-It is true that egocentrism is key in developing a theory of mind and identity, this is apparent in the human growing process as well, but in order for us to collectively grow and understand things, democentrism must be overcome.
+It is true that egocentrism is key in developing a theory of mind and identity, this is apparent in the human growing process as well, but in order for us to collectively grow and understand things, anthropomorphism must be overcome.

 Chalmers, David John.
 Philosophy of Mind: Classical and Contemporary Readings.
 New York: Oxford UP, 2002.
 Print.